Aiame/linear_phased_array/README.md

 # linear_phased_array
 Welcome to the beamforming world!!

 This is the project that i did in junior semesters, and finally get the second place in the oral presentation as well as some great image of the object.
+The presentation file and the poster file are also uploaded.

 ## motivation
 Phased array technique actually is a old-fashion, finding a lot of application in military and detection of object in self-driving car.
 In my project we want to use the system to detection respiratory pattern to measure heart rate, which has a lot to do with diagnosing cardiovascular diseases.
 The system is especially well-suited for continuous monitor for its light and low-cost property.
 The reason that we need to continuously monitor vital sign is we prefer to avoid symptom becoming worse.
 And is the system could come in handy.